M4NU5/Personal_Website/content/blog/tech/windows-11-lying-to-games/index.md

   image: SlowedTime.png
   alt: SlowedTime.png
 ---
-## A Year of Microstutter.
+## A Year of Micro stutters.
 One Registry Key.

 For about a year my PC has been stuttering.
 Not crashing, not dropping to unplayable framerates.
 Just this persistent, infuriating microstutter that made everything feel slightly wrong.
 Moving windows across the desktop, playing a game would stutter when looking at a moderately busy scene.
 That subtle jankiness you can't quite screenshot but absolutely feel, and it all started when I upgraded to Windows 11.